epilande/go-devicons/README.md

 When building command-line tools or file explorers in Go, displaying appropriate icons can enhance the user experience, providing quick visual cues about file types. `go-devicons` simplifies this by providing a straightforward way to map Nerd Font icon and corresponding color for files and directories, leveraging the comprehensive icon mappings from [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) project.

 This library is useful for enhancing terminal applications, file explorers, or any Go program that needs to display visually distinct file representations.
+See [codegrab](https://github.com/epilande/codegrab) for an example usage.

 ## 📦 Installation